 When it comes to exploring the great outdoors, there are few more popular destinations than the Highlands of Scotland with hundreds of thousands of people heading to the north every year to take advantage of the amazing landscapes and views that surround roads such as the North Coast 500, Scotland’s very own answer to the Route 66.

 However, driving in the Highlands is different from driving around a city or town and this can pose certain risks for travellers.
-The A9 and A82 have recorded a high level of accidents which has led to speed cameras being installed across the A9 to combat this growing concern.

 Our personal injury solicitors in Inverness see all too often road traffic accidents that could have been avoided.
 Our solicitors share some top tips and advice for driving and exploring the Highlands to help you stay safe.

 Before you set out on a trip it is important to plan your route and familiarise yourself with the journey.